convergine/craft-content-buddy/README.md

 - **Multilingual Support**: Opt from an array of languages, with new ones added based on customer requests.

-- **Customizable Text Personality/Style**: Adjust the style or persona of the generated text (exclusive to GPT-4 and GPT-3.5-turbo).
+- **Customizable Text Personality/Style**: Adjust the style or persona of the generated text.

 - **Comprehensive Paragraphs**: Generate full paragraphs on any topic.